mikedh/trimesh/README.md

 ## Containers

 If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependancies are available on docker hub.
-For an Ubuntu 16.04 based image:
+For an image with all dependancies:

 `docker pull mikedh/trimesh`

-Or, for a smaller Debian Jessie based image with no boolean operations and slightly slower graph operations (as graph-tool requires X as of this writing):
+Or, for a much smaller image with no boolean operations and slightly slower graph operations (no graph-tool installed, trimesh will fall back to networkx):

 `docker pull mikedh/trimesh_minimal`